 Note that all items appear clean, free of rips & stains.
 With hangers facing to the left, the tags should be pinned to the upper right-hand corner of the item.
 (Tip: 1-inch safety pins are easiest to work with.)
 All clothing must be on hangers when you arrive at drop-off.

 CLOTHES: All hang-able clothing MUST be on hangers, including onesies.
-Consignors must provide the hangers that can be either plastic/metal - just be sure that any metal ones used are free of rust.
-Clothes must be good condition (free of stains, holes, must have working snaps/zippers, & all buttons).
+Consignors must provide the hangers that can be either plastic/metal - rusty hangers are unacceptable.
+Clothes must be excellent-good condition (free of stains, strong odors, holes, must have working snaps/zippers, & all buttons).
 Secure description tags to the upper right-hand corner of the clothing article with LARGE safety pins.
 Secure pants and shirts with wide necks to hangers with safety pins, as well.
 To prevent pants from sliding, try pinning them to the top angled sides instead of the bottom. **We retain the right to deny items that do not meet our standards** (Ask yourself if you would pay money for it in its current condition.)
 Outfits that have more than one piece, should be secured together.
 Items sold as a SET must be the same size.
 If they are not the same size, then they cannot be sold together.
 Consider grouping 2-3 onesies together on hangers.
 Be sure to indicate QUANTITY!

 BABY GEAR & FURNITURE: All items must clean & in working condition.
 If it can be assembled, then we require that is put together at the sale by the consignor.
 This includes, but is not limited to, pack n' plays, cribs, swings. etc.